 After a dozen or so years, Clive decided that his future was elsewhere, and with Hull struggling, in 1974 he moved across the city to play for the Dark Side.
 Although still a great finisher, his strike rate didn’t reach the same heights over there.
 However, he did manage another Yorkshire Cup win and he also played in a game of little significance in 1980 when he picked up a winners medal in the All-Hull Wembley Final.
 We gloss over that game.
 We got our revenge in the John Player Trophy final for Ronnie Wileman’s finest hour and again at Boothferry Park when Sterlo and co stuffed them in the Yorkshire Cup final.
 But that was the one they have never shut up about.

 At the age of 39, Clive retuned home and was part of the best Challenge Cup replay ever.
-Both the Wembley Final and the Premiership Final against Widnes decimated the Hull team and on that night in ‘82 we had many surprises.
-Dane O’Hara was dropped for off the field antics so both Clive and Tony Duke turned up in the team.
+Both the Wembley Final and the Premiership Final against Widnes decimated Hull and on that night in ‘82 we had many surprises with both Clive and Tony Duke turning up in the team.
 We won 18-9 for one of the best occasions in our history, and for Clive and his adoring fans, the fairy tale had come to its natural end.

 Clive sadly passed away aged just 42 just three years later in 1985 after battling liver cancer.
 The whole city shed many a tear.
 He was so popular in our great city that the aldermen paid him a great honour and named the newly finished A63 after him.
 This was a fitting tribute for a man born in Wales but made in Hull.
 Every year we remember Clive in games against the “others” for the Clive Sullivan Trophy.
 No little thing to be sure, honouring a hero, a legend, and a gentleman.